private-runners-test/tari/RFC/src/RFC-0312_DANHighLevelSpecification.md

   consensus is reached.
 If the committee contains one member, then consensus is trivial, and does not require any complicated consensus algorithms.
 A standard web-based application stack will suffice in most cases.
   Larger committees can choose from any manner of consensus algorithms, including PBFT, HotStuff, proof-of-stake or proof-of-work.

 __OPEN QUESTION__: The asset issuer has no in-band way to know how the VNs are reaching consensus.
 Even out-of-band, there could be one server and a bunch of proxies that merely relay messages.
 Only proof of work (because it is permissionless) and proof of stake (maybe?) work around this problem.
 We need some sort of proof-of-uniqueness mechanism here... :thinking:

 * The validator node committee MUST post periodic [checkpoints] onto the base layer.
   * The checkpoint MUST include a [summary of the contract state].
 This summary SHOULD be in the form of a Merklish Root.
   * The checkpoint MUST include [refund information] for Tari holders in the side-chain.
+  * The checkpoint MUST spend the old contract funding UTXO into a new funding UTXO, taking any withdrawals and new deposits into account.
 * If a valid checkpoint is not posted within the maximum allowed timeframe, the contract is [abandoned].
 This COULD lead to penalties and stake slashing if enabled within the contract specification.
 * A checkpoint MAY define [validator node committee updates].